Horace

 distance or height.

-water-discharge means which tends to eliminate the ! turbulent
+or water-discharge means which tends to eliminate the !

-rolling or whirling action of the water during its passage
+turbulent rolling or whirling action of the water during its

-therethrough so that there is discharged from the discharge outlet
+passage therethrough so that there is discharged from the

-a smooth, uniform stream which by reason of its novel
+discharge outlet a smooth, uniform stream which by reason of its

-characteristics I have found will carry a greater distance at the
+novel characteristics I have found will carry a greater distance

-desired pressures than is possible with present day nozzles.
-In
+at the desired pressures than is possible with present day

-this way the nozzle at the end of a hose, stand pipe, or other
+nozzles.
+In this way the nozzle at the end of a hose, stand

-apparatus, more effectively discharges water.
-This is accomplished
+pipe, or other apparatus, more effectively discharges water.

-parallelism with the axis of the water passage thereby.
+substantially in parallelism with the axis of the water passage

 Many and various other novel features and advantages of the

-with the accompanying description of the preferred form thereof,
+connection with the accompanying description of the preferred

 Fig. 1 is a longitudinal sectional view through a water